return42/sphkerneldoc/linux_src_doc/drivers/fpga/fpga-mgr_c.rst

 Description
 -----------

-Given a device node, get an exclusive reference to a fpga mgr.
+Given a device node, get a reference to a fpga mgr.

 .. _`of_fpga_mgr_get.return`: